dellsala/jQuery-Asynchronous-Upload/README.md

 * bare-bones ajax file upload functionality
 * no built-in ui (other than a required trigger element)
 * hooks for attaching your own ui interactions
+* optionally post data along with the file
 * fully customizable server-side response handling/formatting
 * html4 iframe implementation only (no progress reporting)
 * single file upload per trigger